If you’re reading this today, you’re alive.

 It’s a lonely trip.
 It’s an honor.
 It’s a tightrope walk between the two stretched over a chasm of uncertainty.

-Today I’m nearing two decades as a caregiver.
-I can tell you that every step of the journey, God has held us, even when I didn’t know He was there.
+Today I’ve served more than two decades as a caregiver.
+Every step of the journey, God has held us, even when I didn’t know He was there.
 His comfort has been the golden oil sustaining me through every trial.
-He has patiently taught me to relish each day I can breathe and think and worship my Creator.
+He has taught me to relish each day I can breathe and think and worship my Creator.

 Rejoicing in the Lord always.